The College was relaxed, beautiful yet

-Whichcote is shown holding a scroll inscribed: LUCERNA DOMINI SPIRITUS HOMINIS - "the spirit of man is the candle of the Lord" (Proverbs xx.27), a favourite text of the Cambridge Platonists.
-Behind are shown King's College, Cambridge, and the church of St Lawrence, Jewry, as it was rebuilt by Wren during Whichcote's incumbency.
+Whichcote is shown holding a scroll inscribed LUCERNA DOMINI SPIRITUS HOMINIS: 'the spirit of man is the candle of the Lord' (Proverbs 20 v.27).
+This was a favourite text of the Cambridge Platonists.
+Behind are shown King's College, Cambridge as he was its Provost.
+Also behind him is the church of St Lawrence, Jewry, which was rebuilt by Christopher Wren, when Whichcote was priest there.

 Peter Sterry 1614–1672

-Sterry is shown holding a scroll inscribed: UT SIT DEUS OMNIA IN OMNIBUS - "that God may be all in all" (I Corinthians xv.28).
-In the background are depicted seventeenth-century Whitehall and St Margaret's Church, Westminster.
+Sterry holds a scroll inscribed UT SIT DEUS OMNIA IN OMNIBUS: 'that God may be all in all' (1 Corinthians 15 v.28).
+In the background are depicted seventeenth–century Whitehall, and St Margaret's Church, Westminster.

 William Bedell 1571–1642

-Bedell is depicted holding a scroll reading: AEDIFICARE DESERTA SAECULORUM -"build the old waste places" (Isaiah lviii.12).
-In the background are the Piazzetta and Doge's palace at Venice, and the castle in Loch Uachtar.
-At his feet lie the three volumes of his big Hebrew Bible MS, now in the College Library.
+He is depicted holding a scroll reading AEDIFICARE DESERTA SAECULORUM: 'build the old waste places' (Isaiah 58 v.12).
+Behind him are buildings of Venice, and the castle in Loch Uachtar.
+He stands by his Hebrew Bible, now in the College Library.

 William Sancroft 1617–1693

-Sancroft is portrayed holding a scroll reading: MEMENTO DIERUM ANTIQUORUM - "Remember the days of old" (Psalm cxliii.5).
-Behind him are shown the College Chapel and the gatehouse of Lambeth Palace.
+Sancroft is portrayed holding a scroll reading: MEMENTO DIERUM ANTIQUORUM: 'Remember the days of old' (Psalm 143 v.5).
+Behind him are shown the College Chapel, and the gatehouse of Lambeth Palace.
 His library is alluded to by the books that lie at his feet.

 John Smith 1616–1652

-John Smith is here depicted holding a scroll inscribed: RENOVARI IN AGNITIONEM SECUNDUM IMAGINEM CREATOR IS - "renewed unto knowledge after the image of him that created him" (Col.iii.10).
-In the background to the left is shown the gate-tower of Queens' College, and to the right the Athenian Acropolis, to symbolise the background of Greek philosophy which infused the theology of the Cambridge Platonists.
+John Smith is here depicted holding a scroll inscribed RENOVARI IN AGNITIONEM SECUNDUM IMAGINEM CREATOR IS: 'renewed unto knowledge after the image of him that created him' (Colossians 3 v.10).
+In the background is the gate tower of Queens' College, and the Athenian Acropolis.

 William Law 1686–1761

-Law is depicted holding a scroll inscribed: CREDITE IN LUCEM UT FILII LUCIS SITIS - "Believe in the light, that ye may become sons of light" (John xii.36).
-In the background, to the right, is seen Kingscliffe church, with part of the Hall Yard House where Law lived; and to the left the Petrikirche at Görlitz in Oberlausitz, near where Jacob Boehmen was born.
+Law is depicted holding a scroll inscribed CREDITE IN LUCEM UT FILII LUCIS SITIS: 'Believe in the light, that ye may become sons of light' (John 12 v.36).
+In the background is Hall Yard House & Kingscliffe church and the Petrikirche at Görlitz in Oberlausitz.